qjcg/barr/README.md

 # External Tool Dependencies

-The `barr` command itself does not depend on any external tools, but some individual modules do.
+The `barr` command itself does not depend on any external tools, but some individual blocks do.

-Specifically, the modules below have external tool dependencies:
+Specifically, the blocks below have external tool dependencies:

 - volume: depends on `pactl`
 - wifi: depends on `iw`